Close

 Independent Directors' Meeting

-The Independent Directors met on 28th March, 2022, without the attendance of Non-Independent Directors and members of the management.
+The Independent Directors met on 16th March, 2023, without the attendance of Non-Independent Directors and members of the management.
 The Independent Directors reviewed the performance of Non-Independent Directors, the Committees and the Board as a whole along with the performance of the Chairman of the Company, taking into account the views of Executive Directors and Non-Executive Directors and assessed the quality, quantity and timeliness of flow of information between the management and the Board that is necessary for the Board to effectively and reasonably perform their duties.

 Board Evaluation

 The Board adopted a formal mechanism for evaluating its performance and as well as that of its Committees and individual Directors, including the Chairman of the Board.
-The exercise was carried out through a structured evaluation process covering various aspects of the Boards functioning such as composition of the Board and Committees, experience and competencies, performance of specific duties and obligations, contribution at the meetings and otherwise, independent judgment, governance issues etc.
+The exercise was carried out through a structured evaluation process covering various aspects of the Boards functioning such as composition of the Board and Committees, experience and competencies, performance of specificduties Transmission and obligations, contribution at the meetings and otherwise, independent judgment, governance issues etc.

 At the Board Meeting that followed the above mentioned meeting of the Independent Directors, the performance of the Board, its Committees, and individual Directors was also discussed.
 Performance evaluation of Independent Directors was done by the entire Board, excluding the Independent Director being evaluated.